pat676/PI-Universal-Remote/PI/README.md

 This might be different in other PI or OS versions.

+- This module needs the pigpiod, to autorun this daemon every startup open a terminal and enter:

+sudo systemctl enable pigpiod.service

+- To autorun the bluetooth listener at startup, first install crontab:

+sudo apt-get install gnome-schedule

+- Then run: crontab -e and add this line to the file:

+@reboot cd "your full path of PI folder" && python3 RemoteUI.py -b

+These commands are run as root on startup, so you have to specify path from the root folder (cd /)

+Example:

+@reboot cd /home/pi/Desktop/UniversalRemote/PI && python3 RemoteUI.py -b

 Usage:

 Bluetooth signals have to be defined manually.
 An example file commenting how to do this can be found in the SignalFiles directory

-Sequences of several IR-Signals can be defined manually in the sequence file found in the SignalFiles directory, but the program will run without.
+Sequences of several IR-Signals can be defined manually in the sequence file found in the SignalFiles directory, but the program will run without the sequence file.

 Run with:
 $:python3 RemoteUI.py